Airport SIM Card Pickup in Japan: 2026 Updated Guide

 How to Activate an Airport SIM Card

-2. Insert the SIM into your unlocked phone.
+2. Insert it into your unlocked phone.

-Common Airport SIM Card Brands & Features
+Common Airport SIM Card Brands

 Traditional Japanese fish set meal with grilled fish, rice, miso soup, and side dishes